Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

-"Here's what I've seen with teams at your stage: 'fine' today becomes a real bottleneck in 6-12 months when [industry trend, growth challenge, or competitive pressure].
-The teams that move from 'fine' to 'great' before they're forced to are the ones that gain a competitive advantage.
-Would it be worth exploring what 'great' looks like for your team — even just as a benchmark?"
+"I'm glad things are working.
+When you say 'fine,' do you mean optimal, or good enough?
+In my experience, 'fine' usually means 'we've accepted the current limitations because fixing them feels like too much effort.'
+What I've seen with teams at your stage is that 'fine' today becomes a real bottleneck in 6-12 months when [industry trend or competitive pressure].
+Would it be worth exploring what 'great' looks like — even just as a benchmark?"

 Objection 25: "We don't want to disrupt what's working."